RawIron/devops-my-ubuntu/my-ubuntu/README.md

-## ansible playbook
+## My Ubuntu
+Rebuild my Ubuntu laptop using Ansible playbooks.
+Just for the fun of it and to learn more about Ansible.

+A Vagrant box is used to test the Ansible playbooks.

-create a vagrant box
+First create a vagrant box
 ```
 $ vagrant up
 ```

-test the ansible playbooks on the vagrant box
+Then test the ansible playbooks on the vagrant box
 * all tasks
 ```
 $ vagrant ssh